acerus/shoppable-recipes/readme.txt

 == Frequently Asked Questions ==
 Is it free?
 Yes, the plugin and Whisk widgets are totally free.

+Does it load a lot of 3rd-party scripts?
+No!
+We care about your website performance and initially preload a very tiny (1kb) loader script that passively detects user interaction and loads all the Whisk scripts after some action was performed by a real user.
+This way there is no impact on Google PageSpeed metrics and SEO.

 == Changelog ==
 = v 1.1 (15.11.2021) =